bytewizer/microserver/README.md

 ## Contributions

 Contributions to this project are always welcome.
 Please consider forking this project on GitHub and sending a pull request to get your improvements added to the original project.

+## Disclaimer

+All source, documentation, instructions and products of this project are provided as-is without warranty.
+No liability is accepted for any damages, data loss or costs incurred by its use.